-- Using two forks to hold a square, dip the cake into the chocolate icing to coat all sides and then roll in the desiccated coconut.
+- Remove the cake from the fridge and cut into squares.
+Using two forks to hold a square, dip the cake into the chocolate icing to coat all sides and then roll in the desiccated coconut.
 Set aside for 20 mins for the icing to set or dig right in straight away.

 Opened jam will store in the refrigerator in an airtight container (jar) for up to 3 weeks or in the freezer for up to 6 months.
 Unopened jars can be kept in a cool dark cupboard for up to 6 months